miroslawsteblik/ecommerce-bigquery-pipeline/README.md

 > Dagster

-`dagster project scaffold --name dagster_ecommerce`

->> dagster-airbyte

-Ensure that module is installed in the dagster directory so dagster can read it

 >> dagster-dbt

-You can create a Dagster project that wraps your dbt project by using the dagster-dbt command line interface.
-Make sure you're in the directory where your `dbt_project.yml` is.

-`dagster-dbt project scaffold --project-name <name>`

-In general, it's up to you where to put your Dagster project.
-It's most common to put your Dagster project at the root of your git repository.

-Note: The dagster-dbt project scaffold command creates the Dagster project in whatever directory you run it from.
-If that's a different directory from where your `dbt_project.yml` lives, then you'll need to provide a value for the --dbt-project-dir option so that Dagster knows where to look for your dbt project.
+The dagster-dbt project scaffold command creates the Dagster project in whatever directory you run it from.
+If that's a different directory from where `dbt_project.yml` lives, then you'll need to provide a value for the --dbt-project-dir option so that Dagster knows where to look for your dbt project.

+`dagster-dbt project scaffold --project-name dagster_ecommerce --dbt-project-dir /home/miros/DataOps/projects/bg_ecommerce/dbt_ecommerce`

 >> configure Dagster .py files